 Does it sound like we are describing how to write a novel or film script?
 Good.
 Because it should, as it is – more or less – the exact same process.

 One more thing.
 Short is not always sweet.
 A common misconception is that with digital signage you must keep things as brief as possible.
 Nope.
 In reality, just as your audience can get hooked by a lengthy TV ad, they can get hooked by a digital signage campaign that tells a story in order to reinforce your message.
 Just make sure you get point #2 right.

 If you follow all of the above steps, you will be on the right track to creating effective storytelling using digital signage.
 And boosting your revenues, profit and brand equity in the process.

 Still, there’s something else worth remembering.
-Your digital signage solution is not just a nice to have.
+Your digital signage solution is not just a nice-to-have.
 That’s why you should always measure results.
 Especially if you’re aiming to use it to tell stories.
-You can boost ROI by including advertising space on your screens, and/or measure foot traffic in the areas where you put up your displays and draw comparisons.
+You can boost ROI by including advertising space on your screens, and/or measuring foot traffic in the areas where you put up your displays and draw comparisons.